TedHusted/awake/awake.md/awake.md

 Kang tilts her head.
 “We could mandate fewer children per family, as China has done.”

 Choi leans back.
-“Yes, my esteemed colleague, but there were unintended consequences for China, felt to this day.
+“Yes, my esteemed colleague, but there were unintended consequences for China.
+Consequences felt to this day.
 We should let the current approach run its course. — Is there another alternative?”

 Taedong: Unit 42 can produce more units.
 The bottleneck is managing displaced workers.